 Internship: DiGiovanni is an Information Security intern with Steelcase in Grand Rapids, Mich.

 What she is learning: Primarily working on a project that gets a handle on the cloud apps and documenting them, researching them, gathering data and figuring out a way to evaluate which ones they are going to block.
 She is getting tons of on-the-job experiences and is learning more about the cloud security.
-Everything she has learned about Cloud Security has benefitted her, whether it was learning how to evaluate cloud applications and how a corporation the size of Steelcase uses their cloud applications.
+Everything she has learned about Cloud Security has benefited her, whether it was learning how to evaluate cloud applications and how a corporation the size of Steelcase uses their cloud applications.

 What she is involved in: DiGiovanni is a Resident Assistant for Clark Hall at Ferris State University, and also a member of the Residence Hall Association.